flowerwallpaper/CSE_185_Project/README.md

 Scaling Genotypes: Scales the genotype data to have a mean of 0 and variance of 1 using StandardScaler.
 Performing GWAS: Performs linear regression for each SNP using statsmodels to identify associations with the phenotype.
 Outputting Results: Saves the GWAS results to a file and generates Manhattan and QQ plots.
+Sorting Results: Optionally, you can use sort.py to sort the output file by p-value to examine the most important SNPs.

 ## Output ##
 GWAS Results: A tab-delimited file gwas_results.txt containing the following columns: